 Your Next DIY Dog Project Awaits

-You’ve got the skills to create a custom dog leash that matches your home’s vibe perfectly.
-Why stop there?
-Check out these 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love to keep your décor cohesive.
+Here are some tips for making a custom dog leash that matches the vibe of your home.
+Don’t stop there!
+Check out these 14 Stylish DIY Dog Crate Furniture Ideas You’ll Love to keep the rest of your home in check too!

-Your crafty side deserves more outlets.
-Try 7 Adorable DIY Dog Clothes Ideas to Try for matching accessories, or build 7 Creative DIY Outdoor Dog Kennel Ideas for your backyard.
+You crafty side needs a little outlet so why not try 7 Adorable DIY Dog Clothes Ideas to Try or even build 7 Creative DIY Outdoor Dog Kennel Ideas to build in your backyard.

-Which DIY dog leash design will you make first this weekend?
+Which one of these dog leashes will you make this weekend?